-In the case of a trip or fall because of a disrepaired footpath, the matter should be reported to the Highways Department of the local authority.
-A full description of the pothole or raised flag stone, for example, should be given along with its location.
+In the case of a trip or fall on a footpath, the matter should be reported to the Highways Department of the local authority.
+A full description of the hazard should be given along with its location.

 If possible, you should take photographs of the cause of the accident with clear measurements of the hazard.
 Delays can lead to your claim failing as the hazard could be removed by weather or repaired/cleaned up by the liable party.
 This would damage your prospects of successfully claiming.

-If you are in any doubt about what to do, feel free to call, email us, or complete our online claim form, and we will be happy to help.
-There is no charge for assessing your claim, so you have nothing to lose and much to gain if you can make a successful claim for slip and trip.
+Don’t worry if this all seems a bit complicated – if you are in any doubt about what to do, feel free to call, email us, or complete our online claim form, and we will be happy to help.
+There is no charge for assessing your case, so you have nothing to lose and much to gain if you can make a successful claim.

 How do I know if I have a valid claim?

 Being injured doesn’t necessarily mean you have a valid claim.
 You can’t claim personal injury compensation if an accident was caused by your own actions; it has to be someone else’s fault.

 For example, if you slipped on a wet floor and there was no hazard sign erected, you may have a valid claim for compensation.
 The 3rd party could be seen as liable for your injuries by failing to provide a warning of a foreseeable risk to your safety.

 Even if a warning sign is present, the 3rd party is required to remove a known hazard in a reasonable time frame.
 If they hadn’t taken action within this time, they would still be liable.